balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 ## The Thought Train
 <hr>

-Let's begin [cracking the T-Nut](/blog/2017/03/08/cracking-a-tnut/), shall we?
+Here's a typical [T-Nut](/blog/2017/02/21/technical-nuts/), let's begin [cracking it](/blog/2017/03/08/cracking-a-tnut/), shall we?<br>
-Like always, we are gonna use the analogy of chewing on an unknown fruit, to crack this [T-Nut](/blog/2017/02/21/technical-nuts/).<br>
+Let's use the [analogy that we just devised](/blog/2017/03/08/cracking-a-tnut/), of chewing on an unknown fruit, to crack it.<br>
-Let's follow this [step by step guide](/blog/2017/03/09/thumbrules-to-crack-a-tnut/) as we do so.
+Here goes.

 ## [Step1 - Cull the epicarp](/blog/2017/03/08/cracking-a-tnut/#step-1---cull-the-epicarp)
 <hr>

+First we need to isolate the problem statement.<br>
-The epicarp is already culled for us.
-Let's re-look at the problem statement<br>
+But, that's already done for us.
+Let's re-look at what we have.<br>

 * <b><u>The Naïve Problem Statement</u></b><br>
 This as I understand is to reverse a linked list with some constraints<br>